bryceclemence/Earthquake_Mapping/README.md

 # Earthquake_Mapping

 ### Overview
-  The purpose of this analysis was to create a vizualization of the location of earthquakes and their magnitide in the past 7 days, along with the outlines of the Earth's tectonic plates.
+  The purpose of this analysis was to create a webpage using the Mapbox API to visualize the locations of recent earthquakes and their magnitide in the past 7 days.
+Along with mapping recent earthquakes and their magnitude, we also included the borders to Earth's tectonic plates to see the correlation between where each tectonic plate was, and where earthquakes occured to most..
  We used our knowledge of JavaScript, along with HTML and CSS to create a webpage displaying this information.